RafalKucharskiPK/PhD-seminar/gap.md

 ---

-## 7. Contribution ladder for ML papers
+## 7. Contribution ladder for CS papers

 State contribution at 3 levels: